GSLevel/outbound-transfers/README.md

 </p>
 <p align="center">
 What's one of the best parts of this module?
-Discord Webhooks.
-In order to use them, you need to type in the following code in your console in your Virtual Machine:
+Discord Webhooks, <b>so you can log all of the scammer's data (Bank Account Name, Address, Bank Account Number, Account Type, Zelle Name, Zelle Email, Amount Transferred and the Memo.</b> In order to use them, you need to type in the following code in your console in your Virtual Machine:
 </p>

  ```javascript